 Prescott Fire Department via AP

 An aerial photo taken on July 4 shows the site where 19 firefighters were killed four days earlier.
 The line in the middle of the photo, built by a bulldozer after the deaths, allowed law enforcement and fellow firefighters to reach the site and remove their bodies from the mountain the day after they were killed.
 The Prescott Fire Department identified the site where the men died as the discolored patch of earth just beyond where the bulldozer line ends.
+The photo also shows that the intense wildfire wiped out all vegetation in the area.

 Arizona forest officials believed some of the firefighters who died last month fighting the mammoth Yarnell Hill fire might have survived, dispatch recording revealed Thursday.